Safeguarding and child protection

 - Staff, pupils, governors, visitors, volunteers, parents and carers are aware of the expected behaviours and the school’s legal responsibilities in relation to safeguarding and promoting the welfare of all our pupils

-We have an expectation that all staff and visitors to our school will behave in a way which ensures our children are safeguarded at all times.
+We have an expectation that all staff and visitors to our school will behave in a way that ensures our children are safeguarded at all times.
 This expectation involves a duty for any safeguarding concerns to be reported.
+Please see the visitor and volunteer safeguarding declaration here.

-If you are concerned about the welfare of any child or vulnerable adult then please discuss this with the Designated Safeguarding Lead (DSL): Dawn Sage (Head Teacher): 01225 872185 or the deputy DSL: Gemma Godwin (Inclusion Leader): 01225 872185.
+If you are concerned about the welfare of any child or vulnerable adult then please discuss this with the DSL: Dawn Sage (Head Teacher): 01225 872185 or the deputy DSL: Gemma Godwin (Inclusion Leader): 01225 872185.

 If you think a child is in immediate danger then you should contact the police 999 or BaNES First Response Team Monday to Friday 9am to 5pm: 01225 396313 or 01225 396312 or Out of Hours 01454 615 165.
 Full BaNES safeguarding and child protection contact information is available online here.